diegotty/obsidian_notes/year 3, semester 1/multicore/05 - CUDA.md

 >[!info] warp divergence
 ![[Pasted image 20251126182339.png]]

-ogni cudacore può eseguire più di un tread alla volta, ma di solito un thread runna su un cudacore

-scheduling su cudacore è praticamente gratis rispetto a CPU ! blocks are divided in warps (thread continigui divenano thread)

-WARP (32 core) hanno la stessa CU

 ## context switching
-usually, a SM has more *resident blocks/warps* than what it is able to concurrently run, and each SM can switch seamlessly between warps
+usually, a SM has more *resident blocks/warps* than what it is able to concurrently run, and each SM can switch seamlessly between warps.

-cores (and their registers) can maintain each thread’s private execution context
+CUDA cores (and their registers) can maintain each thread’s private execution context: this way, CUDA cores’s context switch is basically free. when an instruction to be executed by a warp needs to wait for the result of a previously initiated, long-latency operation, the warp is *not selected* for execution: instead, another resident warp that is not waiting for results will be selected for execution.
+- this makes having more *resident warps* ideal, as the hardware is more likely to find a warp to this mechanism of filling the latency time of operations with work from other threads is called *latency tolerance* or *latency hiding*

 costo + grande dei programmi ora è il trasferimento dei dati dalla memoria

-*latency tolerance* bc we dont wait for the load inst
 >[!example] block size esample
 > lets suppose a CUDA device allows up to 8 blocks and 1024 threads per SM, and 512 threads per block. should we use 8x8, 16x16, 32x32 blocks ?